-CHM’s money-saving health care cost solution for hundreds of Christian ministries is helping one of them free up funds to accomplish their God-given mission of rescuing children.
+CHM’s health care cost solution for hundreds of Christian ministries is helping one of them accomplish their God-given mission of rescuing children.

 “The administrative burden of finding solid health care is complex,” said Kirk Falconer, CEO of Destiny Rescue USA, a ministry that rescues children from sex trafficking.

 “Originally, we considered hiring someone to organize and maintain the health care plan for our staff.
-But since we now are members of Christian Healthcare Ministries, we don’t need to spend money to manage our plan.
+But since we now are members of Christian Healthcare Ministries, we don’t need anyone to manage our plan.

 “Our employees appreciate the CHM program and it doesn’t exhaust our budget.
 We can focus on our calling: rescuing children.”

-Destiny Rescue liberates nearly 10 more kids per year, Kirk added, because his ministry uses CHM rather than a costly health insurance plan.
+Destiny Rescue liberates nearly 10 more kids per year, Kirk added, because his ministry uses CHM.

 Peter Everett, who transitioned from Destiny Rescue USA’s COO into Dominican Republic country director, experienced CHM sharing his expenses when he underwent knee surgery in 2013.
 CHM members shared more than $10,000 after more than $20,000 in discounts.